 1/2 teaspoons pepper

-Roast the chili pieces in a large cast iron skilled until blackened.
-Add them to a bowl and cover with hot water and weight down with a plate so they stay submerged in the water.
-Let the chilies reconstitute for 20-30 minutes.
+Clean the chiles of the stem and seeds by opening them up.
+Roast the chile pieces in a large cast iron skillet until blackened.
+Add them to a bowl and cover with hot water and weigh them down with a plate so they stay submerged in the water.
+Let the chilis reconstitute for 20-30 minutes.

-Add the tomato mixture to the blender with the drained chilies (reserve some of the liquid from chilies if needed for sauce).
+Add the tomato mixture to the blender with the drained chilis (reserve some of the liquid from the chilis if needed for sauce).
 Blend until smooth.
 Strain the sauce to make a velvety consistency.

-Add a tablespoon of oil to a pot, add the oregano and sauté for a minute.
-Now add the tomatoes and pepper mixer from the blender, the salt, pepper and cumin.
+Add a tablespoon of oil to a pot, add the oregano, and sauté for 15 seconds, being careful not to burn.
+Now add the tomatoes and pepper mixer from the blender, the salt, pepper, and cumin.
 Cook the sauce for 20 minutes to reduce the liquid in the sauce.
 Adjust seasonings.